Bedwars-coder/My_Programs/Java_Programs/README.md

-All the files in 'Java_Programs' folder belong to Dibya Prasad Sahu.
+All the files in 'Java_Programs' folder belong to Bedwars.